Meike Hendriks

 The labor market forces us to work differently

-“Recruitment has changed rapidly in recent years,” Sepp said during the webinar.
-“The labor market is under pressure, candidates are scarce, and expectations keep rising – both from employers and applicants.”
+“Recruitment has changed incredibly fast in recent years,” Sepp explained during the webinar.
+“The labor market is under pressure, candidates are scarce and expectations keep rising – both on the side of employers and candidates.”

-Yet he sees that many HR and recruitment professionals still work as they always have.
-“Manually searching, sharing job openings only through your own website or LinkedIn, and meanwhile keeping track of everything in Excel.
-That used to be efficient, but let's be honest: it’s no longer sustainable.”
+Yet he sees that many HR and recruitment professionals are still working the way they always did.
+“Manual searching, sharing vacancies only via your own website or LinkedIn, and in the meantime keeping track of everything in Excel.
+That was efficient once, but let's be honest: that is no longer sustainable.”

-According to Sepp, that’s not necessary either.
-“Technology is ready to make your job not only easier but especially more effective.
+According to Sepp, that is not necessary either.
+“Technology is ready to make your work not only easier, but especially more effective.
 From smart automation to AI-driven matching and sourcing tools: it all exists.
 And the best part?
-You don’t have to reinvent the wheel.
-You just need to know what’s possible.”
+You don't have to reinvent the wheel.
+You just need to KNOW what is possible.”

-That’s often the crux, he explains.
-“As a recruiter or HR professional, you won’t survive with just your experience and network.
-You need to recruit more consciously.
-Make smarter use of your time, understand your target audience better, and use technology that enhances your work.”
+That is often the catch, he explains.
+“As a recruiter or HR professional, you can no longer get by on just your experience and network.
+You need to start recruiting more consciously.
+Handle your time smarter, understand your target group better, and deploy technology that strengthens your work.”
 The tools are there.
-But, as Sepp emphasized: “You need to use them correctly.”
+But, as Sepp emphasized: “You DO need to deploy them in the right way.”

 The market is bursting with recruitment tools.
-Sourcing, matching, referrals, job marketing, employer branding, ATS, onboarding… There’s a tool for every step.
-But which truly fits your organization and way of working?
+Sourcing, matching, referrals, job marketing, employer branding, ATS, onboarding… There is a tool for every step.
+But which one really fits your organization and your way of working?

-According to Sepp, it’s important not to think directly in tools, but first take a step back.
+According to Sepp, it is important not to think in tools right away, but to take a step back first.
 “What is your process?
-Who is your target audience?
+Who is your target group?
 Where is the bottleneck?
-Only when you have that clear, can you select specifically.
-Otherwise, you keep tying tools together without real results.”
+Only when you have that clear, can you select in a targeted way.
+Otherwise you will keep tying tools together without real results.”

-For example, use an Empathy Map to understand what your candidates see, hear, feel, and expect.
-Then, work out your candidate journey and discover where the real pain points are.
+For example, use an Empathy Map to understand what your candidates see, hear, feel and expect.
+After that, map out your candidate journey and discover where the pain points really are.
 Is sourcing your biggest bottleneck?
 Or do you lose too much time on administrative tasks?
-By mapping out your process smartly, you know where automation or tooling can make a difference.
+By mapping your process in a smart way, you know where automation or tooling makes the difference.

 Example of a candidate journey